OpenNode vs ln.bot for Lightning APIs

 Related

-Give Your AI Agent a Bitcoin Wallet: MCP, SDK, and L402 Payments for Autonomous Agents
+AI Agent Bitcoin Wallets: MCP, SDK, and L402